The Bright Sessions: Literature

-On January 31, 2018, it was announced the Lauren Shippen would be writing a young adult trilogy of novels set in the same universe as the podcast, to be published by Tor Teen.
+On January 31, 2018, it was announced that Lauren Shippen would be writing a young adult trilogy of novels set in the same universe as the podcast, to be published by Tor Teen.

 The first novel, The Infinite Noise was released in September 2019, and focused on Caleb and Adam during the events of the podcast.
 The second novel, A Neon Darkness, was released in September 2020 and followed Damien's backstory in 2006.
 The third novel, Some Faraway Place, was released in September 2021 and focuses on Rose Atkinson.